Homemade Pie Crust contains both butter and shortening to make it tender and flakey. The secrets to a perfect crust are easier than you think.

 It turns out that the hot water made the crust come together more quickly and she used less water... and less water meant not working the dough so much to produce tough gluten.

-However, over the years I realized her pie crust recipe required hot water because the dough was too lean.
+However, over the years I realized her pie crust recipe required hot water also because the dough was too lean.
 The ratio of flour to fat was way too low which meant there was not enough fat to cover all of the flour and there was always some flour that was dry after the "cutting in" process.

 Eureka!
 The hot water melted the fat and helped it cover the flour more efficiently.
-While this made a great crust for freezing, it was not flakey and tender.
+While this made a great crust for freezing, it was not very flakey and tender.

 How to Make a Tender Flakey Pie Crust